andimoto/keebcu/README.md

 - add a selectable skirt to the case (DONE)
 - add parametric keebCase (in progress, should be already usable)
 - screw holes get crossed by case stabilizer (DONE / screw hole standoffs have also an oval shape now)
-- documentation for keebCase.scad
+- documentation for keebCase.scad (always in progress)
 - add build script (DONE)
 - other build system (make or docker, etc.)
-- test other keyboard layouts like random stuff or ten keys
+- test other keyboard layouts like random stuff or ten keys (always in progress)
 - make screw stems (spacers for screwing lid in) rotateable (DONE: screwSpacerRotation in degree)
 - move inner horizontal case stabilizers in vertical direction (DONE: set caseStabMov Var)